Opinion: I love romcoms at Christmas – but I think we need to go on a break

 I knew that, in reality, the girl would be on the plane by the time the guy made his way through London traffic.
 And yet, something about the way things always eventually fell into place made me feel reassured about my own future.

-It’s only now, with the abundance of Christmas romcoms around the corner and the romance of the festive season, that I’ve really started to think about how the genre has shaped the way I perceive myself and the world around me as a woman.
+It’s only now, with the abundance of Christmas romcoms around the corner and the romance of the festive season that I’ve really started to think about how the genre has shaped the way I perceive myself and the world around me as a woman.

 Particularly disturbing to me is the way it has dictated my own expectations of myself.
 How is it possible that Colin Firth’s soon-to-be ex-girlfriend in the opening of Love Actually could even jokingly be labelled “disgusting”, when she so perfectly encapsulates the image of conventional beauty?
 And what effect does that have on those who don’t look anything like the women in these roles?